Sans-Souci Palace: Construction and abandonment

 The palace was built between 1810 and 1813 by an undetermined number of workers.

-The residence accommodated the king, his family, Queen Marie-Louise and their children, along with their royal staff of advisors.
+The residence accommodated the king, Queen Marie-Louise and their children, along with their royal staff of advisors.
 It was the most important of nine palaces commissioned by the king, as well as fifteen châteaux, numerous forts, and sprawling summer homes on his twenty plantations.
 The nearest airport and large city is Cap-Haïtien.

 Before the construction of Sans-Souci, Milot was a French plantation that Christophe managed for a period during the Haitian Revolution.
 Many of Henri Christophe's contemporaries noted his ruthlessness, and it is unknown how many laborers died during the palace's construction.
 Under his reign, the palace was the site of opulent feasts and dances.
 It had immense gardens, artificial springs, and a system of waterworks.
 The site was formerly the area where Henri worked the fields for the French.

 Though Sans-Souci is now an empty ruin, at the time its splendor was noted by many foreign visitors.
 One American physician remarked that it had "the reputation of having been one of the most magnificent edifices of the West Indies."

+Henri Christophe faced difficulties in ruling his kingdom as rising discontent from plantation laborers and the elite who felt his reign was oppressive.
+After falling ill with a stroke in 1820, his weakness enraged rebellions against him.
+During a palace attack by enemies, he committed suicide.
+Shortly after, southern Republic took over his territory and San-Souci palace had been stripped from its valuables, and left abandoned.

 Close to the palace is the renowned mountaintop fortress, the Citadelle Laferrière, built under a decree by Henri Christophe to repel a feared French invasion that never occurred.
 It is reached by continuing on the trail behind the palace.

 Crippled by stroke on 15 August 1820, Henri committed suicide by shooting himself with a silver bullet on the grounds of the palace on 8 October 1820.
 He was subsequently buried in the Citadelle.
 His son and heir, Jacques-Victor Henry was bayoneted to death by revolutionaries ten days later.

 A severe earthquake in 1842 destroyed a considerable part of the palace and devastated the nearby city of Cap-Haïtien; the palace was never rebuilt.
 The Church of Our Lady of the Immaculate Conception, next to the palace, was rebuilt and served as a parish church and tourist attraction until its destruction in a 2020 fire.

+Due to the large earthquake, the San-Souci palace had further damage and breakage to sections of the palace.
+Following the incident, the ruins have mostly been neglected.
+Although some view the ruins as a symbol of the collapse of Christophe's kingdom, other perspectives exist.
+Others see the ruins of Sans-Souci is seen as a powerful historic symbol in Haiti.
+As it represents, resistance, freedom, and pride in their nation, despite slavery and colonization.